Seasonal Flu Shot Information

 - Avoid touching your eyes, nose and mouth.
 Germs spread this way.

 - Cover your nose or mouth with a tissue when you cough or sneeze.
-Throw the tissue in the trash after you use it.
+Throw the tissue in the trash after you use it and wash your hands.

 - Try to avoid close contact with sick people.